benjuh/aoc2023/README.md

 For part 2 this was the same but instead of there was a symbol adjacent to the range AND the symbol was a `*` I added it to a `potential_gears` map that mapped a Point to a list of adjacent numbers.
 Then I iterated over the map of potential gears and for each potential_gear that had EXACTLY 2 adjacent numbers, multiplied those two numbers together and added them to the return sum.

-Time Complexity: O(n) where n is the length of the input string Space Complexity: O(n*m) where n is the length of the input string and m is the amount of numbers in the string

 ## Day 4

 [Problem](https://adventofcode.com/2023/day/4)